utdata/icj-class/js/js-class-06.md

 ### #1: "Zero configuration"

-- Create a new file in your javascript folder called `datatable.html` and add the basic HTML5 boilerplate using Emmet.
+- Create a new file in your javascript-practice project folder called `datatable.html` and add the basic HTML5 boilerplate using Emmet.
 - Go to the DataTables home page (https://www.datatables.net/) and click the link for "Examples".
 - On the Examples page, choose the "Zero configuration" example under "Basic initialisation".
 - On the page with the example you'll see tabs below the table for "JavaScript", "HTML" and "CSS" with the code you need.
 However, there are some assumptions in the instructions, so listen up: